Teaching ADHD Kids At Home

 Hey, friend, in today’s episode, I am going to talk to you mammas about how we navigate the ADHD brain in our home schools.
 It’s been a few weeks for many of us.
 Some of us may have not started, but a lot of us have.
 And so it’s always a good thing to get a refresher when you are navigating how to work around that mindset that our kids have to be sitting for hours and hours at a time in order to effectively provide them an education.

-Key Ideas And Concepts About Screaming, Interruptions and Speech Delays
+Key Ideas And Concepts About Teaching & Homeschooling Kids

 As homeschool moms know, when our children show symptoms of ADHD while we are teaching them, it can be challenging for mom and child alike.
 The child struggles to maintain attention and becomes bored and distracted.

-Occupational Therapy is not a new area of intervention and more parents are just now learning of its effectiveness in addressing ADHD symptoms in children.
+Occupational Therapy is not a new area of intervention.
+More and more parents are now learning of its effectiveness in addressing ADHD symptoms in children.

-When reading and writing, your eyes perform a variety of movements.
-When these skills are not present or automatic, your brain has to work harder to compensate.
+Reading and writing can be challenging for many kids.
+Think about it.
+When reading, your eyes perform a variety of movements.
+If these skills are not present or automatic, your brain has to work harder to compensate.

 Understandably, this negatively affects a child’s ability to focus and sit still for a number of reasons.

 Teaching A Child With ADHD- See An Occupational Therapist